 Some of the most experienced tax litigators at the Bar are members of Devereux Chambers.
 We have a wealth of litigation experience across the fields of direct and indirect tax, contributions and duties, investigations, proceeds of crime and professional negligence.
 We have a detailed knowledge of, and feel for, the preparation and presentation of these difficult and sensitive cases and their evidential requirements.
 We are particularly familiar with advice and litigation about taxation of employees, service companies, agencies and employment businesses, entertainers and sports personalities, tax avoidance and evasion issues, capital allowances, statutory investigation powers and assessment procedures.

-Our tax group includes three leading silks (Timothy Brennan QC, Jonathan Fisher QC and Ingrid Simler QC), each of them previously standing Counsel to the Inland Revenue, and a number of experienced juniors.
+Our tax group includes two leading silks (Timothy Brennan QC and Jonathan Fisher QC), each of them previously standing Counsel to the Inland Revenue, and a number of experienced juniors.
 Our silks have particular expertise in handling individual and corporate domicile and residence litigation, both for and against taxpayers, as well as in contentious cases where HMRC pursue taxpayers in respect of alleged tax avoidance or evasion.

 Timothy Brennan QC has appeared in scores of reported cases, 14 in the House of Lords and Supreme Court, many at all the lower levels of appeal, as well as in Strasbourg.
 They cover a wide range of taxation topics, particularly in the fields of employment taxation, tax avoidance, corporate residence, statutory investigation powers and capital allowances.
 They include the Supreme Court appeal of Autoclenz Ltd v Belcher UKSC 41, ICR 1157 (employment status, 'sham' contracts); the ECHR case of Yukos v Russia STC 1988 (tax fraud, Art 6, Art 1 Protocol 1), R (Prudential plc) v Special Commissioner EWCA Civ 1094, STC 2802 (statutory investigations; legal professional privilege) and HM Revenue & Customs v Smallwood EWCA Civ 778, STC 2045 (tax avoidance through double tax treaties).